leiz-me/pueue/README.md

         [log]
         logTime = 1209600

-- `stopAtError = True` Determines if the demon should enter paused state, if a process in the queue fails.
 - `resumeAfterStart = False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.
 - `maxProcesses = 1` Determines how many tasks should be processed concurrently.
 - `customShell = default` The path to the custom shell that should be used.
 Enter `default` for `/bin/sh`.